esphome/esphome-docs/components/sensor/mopeka_std_check.rst

     mopeka_ble:

 After uploading, the ESP32 will immediately try to scan for BLE devices.
-For Mopeka Pro Check / Pro Plus devices you must press and hold the green sync button for it to be identified.
+For Mopeka Standard devices you must press and hold the green sync button for it to be identified.
 Or alternativly set the configuration flag ``show_sensors_without_sync: true`` to see all devices.
 For all sensors found the ``mopeka_ble`` component will print a message like this one:

 .. code::

-    [20:43:26][I][mopeka_ble:074]: MOPEKA PRO (NRF52) SENSOR FOUND: D3:75:F2:DC:16:91
+    [20:43:26][I][mopeka_ble:056]: MOPEKA STD (CC2540) SENSOR FOUND: D3:75:F2:DC:16:91

-Then just copy the address (``D3:75:F2:DC:16:91``) into a new ``sensor.mopeka_pro_check`` platform entry like in the configuration example at the top.
+Then just copy the address (``D3:75:F2:DC:16:91``) into a new ``sensor.mopeka_std_check`` platform entry like in the configuration example at the top.

 .. note::

-    The ESPHome Mopeka Pro Check BLE integration listens passively to packets the Mopeka device sends by itself.
+    The ESPHome Mopeka Standard Check BLE integration listens passively to packets the Mopeka device sends by itself.
     ESPHome therefore has no impact on the battery life of the device.

 See Also